Practical Project Management (Earn 16 PDUs)

 Description

-More than 29,000 students have taken the course from around the world, making it the leading applied PM course online.
-If you need to manage a project right now, are pursuing a PMI certification, or just wish to get a solid grounding in the PM best practices to enhance your career, this course will really help.
-You will also earn 16 Professional Development Units (PDU's).
+If you need to manage a project right now, are preparing for a PMI PMP exam, or just want a solid grounding in practical project management to accelerate your career, this course will really help.

-William Stewart is a PMI certified Project Management Professional (PMP) who has managed projects for more than a quarter century using the PMI processes, in the domains of organizational improvement, business process, system integration, software, construction, real estate, research, and others.
-He has delivered more than 220 onsite PM courses to more than 2,200 people.
-He has worked for aerospace, government, academia, and founded a software startup.
-He has in-depth experience with project management, risk management, systems integration, and software engineering.
-He earned a Ph.D. in computer science for discovery of an algorithm that builds multi-dimensional geodesic domes in optimum space and time.
+William Stewart PhD, PMP, DPPM is President of the Institute For Practical Project Management (IFPPM), and a PMI certified Project Management Professional (PMP) who has managed projects for 30 years, from just a few thousand dollars to $55M, and worked in senior roles on PM teams on projects up to $3B.
+He has managed projects in the domains of system integration, software development, business process, construction, real estate, and others.
+Internationally recognized, he has spoken twice as a keynote speaker at International Project Management Association (IPMA) conferences.
+He has delivered this course live more than 330 times to more than 3,300 people.
+Previously, he worked for aerospace, government, academia, and founded the open source cloud computing company Cirrus Computing.
+He has deep experience with project management, risk management, systems integration, software engineering, and negotiating.
+He earned his Ph.D. in Computer Science for discovery of an algorithm that builds geodesic domes in multiple dimensions in optimum space and time.

 "This is by far the best project management course I have ever taken!" – Susan Steigler, PMP